hanlogy/ease_http/README.md

 ## About

-Base on Dart [http](https://pub.dev/packages/http) package, makes http package more powerful and easier to use.
+Based on Dart [http](https://pub.dev/packages/http) package, makes http package more powerful and easier to use.

 ## Features